“I'm not an angel anymore. I'm your new God. A better one. So you will bow down and profess your love unto me, your Lord. Or I shall destroy you.”

 “Shut up, you idjit,” Bobby hissed.

 But Dean was only getting started.
-Instead of withdrawing, he got even further up in Chuck's face, an angry index finger actually poking God in the chest, his other, injured arm awkwardly held to his own breast.
+Instead of withdrawing, he got even farther up in Chuck's face, an angry index finger actually poking God in the chest, his other, injured arm awkwardly held to his own breast.
 “Where the hell were you when all this was going down?
-Sucking back margaritas in Tahiti?
+Sucking back margaritas on a beach in Bora Bora?
 Heaven was at war!
 Raphael was an asshole.
 And Cas...
 Cas screwed up.
 He screwed up royally.
 But his heart was in the right place.
 Right up until those damned souls took him over, he was doing the best he could.
 Doing your job.
 What the fuck gives you the right to show up now and – ”

 All heads turned towards the speaker.
 Somehow, Castiel had managed to drag his obviously pain-wracked body up to a precarious kneeling position.
 His face was streaked with blood, his body trembling with the effort to keep himself from toppling over.
 His eyes were wide with fear, but his voice was strong and sure and pure Cas.
 Castiel as he was meant to be, as he had always been: Dean's Cas, his protector, his angel, his friend.